bangbay/wp-user-avatar/readme.txt

 2. On your edit profile page, click "Edit WP User Avatar".
 3. Choose an image, then click "Set WP User Avatar".
 4. Click "Update Profile".
 5. Upload your own Default Avatar in your WP User Avatar settings (optional).
+You can also allow Contributors & Subscribers to upload avatars and disable Gravatar.
 6. Choose a theme that has avatar support.
 In your theme, manually replace <code>get_avatar</code> with <code>get_wp_user_avatar</code> or leave <code>get_avatar</code> as-is.
 [Read about the differences here](http://wordpress.org/extend/plugins/wp-user-avatar/faq/).
 7. You can also use the <code>[avatar]</code> shortcode in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.